blogdaren/PHPCreeper/Docs/README.md

         //SPECIAL NOTE: there are very few members which is not inconsistent with
         //Guzzle Official, so the inconsistencies will be annotated specifically.
         'context' => array(
-            //whether to enable the downlod cache or not (optional, default `false`) 'cache_enabled'   => false,
+            //whether to enable the download cache or not (optional, default `false`) 'cache_enabled'   => false,

             //set the download cache directory (optional, default `sys_get_temp_dir()`)